 That you do not deal treacherously.”

 a.
-You cover the altar of the LORD with tears… so He does not regard the offering anymore: The neglected and divorced wives of the priests came and wept at God’s altar.
+You cover the altar of the LORD with tears…so He does not regard the offering anymore: The neglected and divorced wives of the priests came and wept at God’s altar.
 When their priestly husbands then offered sacrifice to God at the same altar it offended God.

 i.
 “They cover the altar of Jehovah with tears, namely, by compelling the wives who have been put away to lay their trouble before God in the sanctuary.”
 (Keil)

 ii.
 It is a disgrace if a pastor or preacher’s harsh, neglectful, or unkind treatment of his wife causes her to cry out before God.
-“You caused your poor wives, when they should have been cheerful in God’s service… to cover the Lord’s altar with tears, with weeping, and with crying out” (Trapp).
+“You caused your poor wives, when they should have been cheerful in God’s service.… to cover the Lord’s altar with tears, with weeping, and with crying out.”
+(Trapp)

 b.
-Because the LORD has been witness between you and the wife of your youth, with whom you have dealt treacherously: The priests sinned by forsaking the wife they married in their youth, breaking the goal of marriage (she is your companion) and the bond of marriage (your wife by covenant).
+Because the LORD has been witness between you and the wife of your youth, with whom you have dealt treacherously: The priests sinned by forsaking the wife they married in their youth, by breaking the goal of marriage (she is your companion) and by breaking the bond of marriage (your wife by covenant).

 i.
 “They kept their wives till they had passed their youth, and then put them away, that they might get young ones in their place.”
 (Clarke)

 c.
 Did He not make them one: The Bible continually points back to God’s goal and plan for marriage as revealed in Genesis 2:18-25.
-Essential to God’s plan for marriage is the essential oneness between husband and wife.
+Fundamental to God’s plan for marriage is the essential oneness between husband and wife.
 One important reason for this oneness is to establish a proper environment for raising godly offspring.

 d.
 He hates divorce: There is no doubt that God hates divorce because it destroys what He loves – marriage is the LORD’s holy institution which He loves (Malachi 2:11).
 Specifically, we can say that God hates divorce for at least three reasons: